vitessio/website/content/en/blog/2023-06-05-vitess-security-audit.md

 The Vitess Maintainer team is pleased to announce the results of a recent third-party security audit of the Vitess code base.

 Vitess had previously been audited in 2019.
 Given the amount of time that has passed, and the magnitude of change during that time, the maintainer team decided to request a fresh audit.
-Starting in March 2023, an independent team from AdaLogics performed a full security audit of Vitess with special emphasis on VTAdmin, which is a relatively new addition to Vitess.
+Starting in March 2023, an independent team from [Ada Logics](https://adalogics.com) performed a full security audit of Vitess with special focus on VTAdmin, which is a relatively new addition to Vitess.

 ## Scope
 The goals of the audit were to: